Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: Figures of merit

 \subsection{Dark count rate}

-The dark count rate $\alpha_\mathrm{err}$ is the number of counts detected per unit of time although no photon was present in the input line.
+The dark count rate $\alpha_\mathrm{err}$ is the number of counts detected per unit of time, even though no photon was present in the input line.
 It has two contributions, $\alpha_\mathrm{err} = \alpha_q + \alpha_p$.
 First, the qubit can be found in the excited state despite the active reset procedure.
-This is due to the relaxation towards the thermal equilibrium value $p_{q,th}$, which takes place during the detection window with a characteristic time $T_1$, giving rise to $\alpha_q = p_{q,th} (T_d / T_1) (1/(T_d + T_\mathrm{RO} + T_\mathrm{reset}))$ (assuming that the active reset works perfectly).
+This is due to the relaxation toward the thermal-equilibrium value $p_{q,th}$, which takes place during the detection window with a characteristic time $T_1$~\cite{balembois_cyclically2024}, giving rise to $\alpha_q = p_{th,q} (T_d / T_1) (1/(T_d + T_\mathrm{RO} + T_\mathrm{reset}))$ (assuming that the active reset works perfectly, otherwise an offset must be added to that expression).
 The other contribution $\alpha_p$ is due to heating brought by the pump.
 Note that the readout errors causing the ground state to be erroneously detected as the excited state are negligible because we purposely choose a detection threshold that minimizes this effect.